scrapy/scrapy/docs/topics/downloader-middleware.rst

 Writing your own downloader middleware is easy.
 Each middleware component is a single Python class that defines one or more of the following methods:

+.. module:: scrapy.contrib.downloadermiddleware

+.. class:: DownloaderMiddleware

    .. method:: process_request(request, spider)

-``request`` is a :class:`~scrapy.http.Request` object ``spider`` is a :class:`~scrapy.spider.BaseSpider` object

       This method is called for each request that goes through the download middleware.

-``process_request()`` should return either ``None``, a :class:`~scrapy.http.Response` object, or a :class:`~scrapy.http.Request` object.
+      :meth:`process_request` should return either ``None``, a
+      :class:`~scrapy.http.Response` object, or a :class:`~scrapy.http.Request`
+      object.

       If returns ``None``, Scrapy will continue processing this request, executing all other middlewares until, finally, the appropriate downloader handler is called the request performed (and its response downloaded).

-If returns a Response object, Scrapy won't bother calling ANY other request or exception middleware, or the appropriate download function; it'll return that Response.
+      If returns a :class:`~scrapy.http.Response` object, Scrapy won't bother calling ANY other request or exception middleware, or the appropriate download function; it'll return that Response.
 Response middleware is always called on every response.

       If returns a :class:`~scrapy.http.Request` object, the returned request will be re-scheduled (in the Scheduler) to be downloaded in the future.
 The callback of the original request will always be called.
 If the new request has a callback it will be called with the response downloaded, and the output of that callback will then be passed to the original callback.
 If the new request doesn't have a callback, the response downloaded will be just passed to the original request callback.

-If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the entire request will be dropped completely and its callback never called.
+      If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the
+      entire request will be dropped completely and its callback never called.

+      :param request: the request being processed
+      :type request: :class:`~scrapy.http.Request` object

+      :param spider: the spider for which this request is intended
+      :type spider: :class:`~scrapy.spider.BaseSpider` object

    .. method:: process_response(request, response, spider)

-``request`` is a :class:`~scrapy.http.Request` object ``response`` is a :class:`~scrapy.http.Response` object ``spider`` is a BaseSpider object

-``process_response()`` should return a Response object or raise a :exc:`~scrapy.core.exceptions.IgnoreRequest` exception.
+      meth:`process_response` should return a :class:`~scrapy.http.Response`
+      object or raise a :exc:`~scrapy.core.exceptions.IgnoreRequest` exception.

-If returns a Response (it could be the same given response, or a brand-new one) that response will continue to be processed with the ``process_response()`` of the next middleware in the pipeline.
+      If returns a :class:`~scrapy.http.Response` (it could be the same given response, or a brand-new one) that response will continue to be processed with the :meth:`process_response` of the next middleware in the pipeline.

-If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the response will be dropped completely and its callback never called.
+      If returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the
+      response will be dropped completely and its callback never called.

+      :param request: the request that originated the response
+      :type request: is a :class:`~scrapy.http.Request` object

+      :param reponse: the response being processed
+      :type response: :class:`~scrapy.http.Response` object

+      :param spider: the spider for which this response is intended
+      :type spider: :class:`~scrapy.spider.BaseSpider` object

    .. method:: process_download_exception(request, exception, spider)

-``request`` is a :class:`~scrapy.http.Request` object.
-``exception`` is an Exception object
-``spider`` is a BaseSpider object

-Scrapy calls ``process_download_exception()`` when a download handler or a ``process_request()`` (from a downloader middleware) raises an exception.
+      Scrapy calls :meth:`process_download_exception` when a download handler or a :meth:`process_request` (from a downloader middleware) raises an exception.

-``process_download_exception()`` should return either ``None``, :class:`~scrapy.http.Response` or :class:`~scrapy.http.Request` object.
+      :meth:`process_download_exception` should return either ``None``,
+      :class:`~scrapy.http.Response` or :class:`~scrapy.http.Request` object.

       If it returns ``None``, Scrapy will continue processing this exception, executing any other exception middleware, until no middleware is left and the default exception handling kicks in.

       If it returns a :class:`~scrapy.http.Response` object, the response middleware kicks in, and won't bother calling any other exception middleware.

       If it returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a immediate redirection.
 Redirection is handled inside middleware scope, and the original request won't finish until redirected request is completed.
+This stop :meth:`process_download_exception`
-This stop ``process_download_exception()`` middleware as returning Response would do.
+      middleware as returning Response would do.

+      :param request: the request that generated the exception
+      :type request: is a :class:`~scrapy.http.Request` object

+      :param exception: the raised exception
+      :type exception: a ``Exception`` object

+      :param spider: the spider for which this request is intended
+      :type spider: :class:`~scrapy.spider.BaseSpider` object

 .. _topics-downloader-middleware-ref: